 A residual temperature increase is observed after this spike for channel 1, during (cycle 45).
-There are 4 particular features of this parameter to analyse:
+There are 5 particular features of this parameter to analyse:

-- a drift of the residual temperature at 36.5 GHz, the values were down to -2.5 K with a regular linear decrease since 2-3 months after launch to cycle 16. - a step is then observed with an increase of 0.5 K. The values were around -2.0 K and are decreasing again and are around -3.60 K. - a step is observed at 23.8 GHz during cycle 11 with an increase of 0.5 K. - a decrease is observed after the previous mentionned step for the 23.8 GHz channel.
+- the residual temperature in both channel seems to be stabilized since cycle 55. - a drift of the residual temperature at 36.5 GHz, the values were down to -2.5 K with a regular linear decrease since 2-3 months after launch to cycle 16. - a step is then observed with an increase of 0.5 K. The values were around -2.0 K and are decreasing again and are around -3.60 K. - a step is observed at 23.8 GHz during cycle 11 with an increase of 0.5 K. - a decrease is observed after the previous mentionned step for the 23.8 GHz channel.
 Since cycle 16, the values vary around 1.